$0 Mexico → Canada Express Entry Guide — Quick-Start Checklist

 Who This Guide Is For

-• Software engineers (NOC 21232), web developers (NOC 21234), systems analysts (NOC 21221), and IT project managers (NOC 21220) employed at Mexican tech companies, multinationals, or remote-work arrangements with a Canadian firm, concentrated in Mexico City, Guadalajara (Silicon Valley of Mexico), and Monterrey, with 1–5 years of experience and a CRS of 430–490.
+• Software developers and programmers (NOC 21232), web developers (NOC 21234), information systems specialists (NOC 21222), and computer and information systems managers (NOC 20012) employed at Mexican tech companies, multinationals, or remote-work arrangements with a Canadian firm, concentrated in Mexico City, Guadalajara (Silicon Valley of Mexico), and Monterrey, with 1–5 years of experience and a CRS of 430–490.

-• Tec de Monterrey, UNAM, IPN, and UDLAP graduates who need to understand exactly how WES evaluates their Licenciatura or Maestría — specifically, that submitting a Carta de Pasante instead of the Título Profesional costs 44–52 CRS points and that a private university's program must have RVOE status on the SIRVOES registry for WES to evaluate it at all.
+• Tec de Monterrey, UNAM, IPN, and UDLAP graduates who need to understand exactly how WES evaluates their Licenciatura or Maestría — specifically, that a Carta de Pasante is not a conferred Licenciatura and should not be treated as the completed degree for WES, and that a private university's program must have active RVOE status at graduation on the SIRVOES registry for WES to evaluate it at all.

 • H-1B lottery losers and TN-to-H-1B candidates — Mexican IT professionals in the United States who have entered on TN status, have participated in the H-1B lottery without selection, and want a direct-to-permanent-residency pathway with no random lottery, no employer dependency after approval, and open work permits for accompanying spouses.